About Mastering

 Each song is listened to individually and massaged into shape gently, bringing out its very best sonic quality.
 Your music is listened to through high quality and very revealing monitors & ears!
 Songs are compiled into the right order, tracks are PQ encoded for CD.
 ISRC (International Standard Recording Codes) for worldwide song tracking can be added and a Red Book Standard PMCD Master or DDP file with track listings & times sheet is supplied ready for your pressing house.

 The end result being a professionally finished or polished sounding album or songs, that sounds great on all different kinds of playback systems. i.e. car stereo, mp3 players, hi fi system, internet streaming, etc. Keep in mind that most of the albums or songs you listen to have been mastered.
 More often than not, there is an extreme difference in the sonic quality of songs that have been mastered, to those that have not.
+Why Not To Master Yourself The reasons not to master yourself or master at the same studio you've recorded and/or mixed at, is because your mix engineer (which might be yourself) has a huge job of compiling all the recorded tracks, EQing processing etc. trying to get everything to sit well together.
+There might be a few tracks or 100 tracks, that's a lot of crucial listening over days, weeks or months.

 They should be concentrating on this alone, to make it the very best they can, without the added pressure of mastering, which can also be a huge job.

 A mastering engineer brings a fresh perspective, fresh trained ears and specialised processing equipment, monitoring and tuned room.
-They can pick up on problems that the mix engineer has missed, or the problems that can arise from small or low budget home recording systems or poor acoustics in rooms
+They can pick up on problems that the mix engineer has missed, or the problems that can arise from small or low budget home recording systems or poor acoustics in rooms A mastering engineer's experience & equipment enables them to hone in on problem frequencies.
+For example, harsh top end frequencies from cheaper microphones, converters or preamps in a lot of digital based recording systems, can be replaced by much nicer, smoother tape sounding qualities.

 Most of the song's energy comes from the mid & low frequencies.
 These can be worked to reduce boxy sounding qualities from your songs, giving a more open & spacious sound.
 The bottom end can be tuned to reduce muddiness or mushy sounding bass and given a tighter, round, warm & more energetic bottom.